CipherVision/InstructionalProgramming/_posts/2022-01-07-airplane-task-scheduling.md

 2. Click **Generate API Key**.
 3. Save this API key for use in our script.

- You'll want to make sure the schema of the table matches that of the database you're retrieving from — this is considered an essential step so we can seamlessly push the data.
+You'll want to make sure the schema of the table matches that of the database you're retrieving data from — this is considered an essential step so we can seamlessly push data to Airtable.

 Let's add the main logic to our script (comments included):